 When can we expect to hear about our status regarding being chosen for the next class?

-We anticipate admission decisions will be finalized by late-February.
+We anticipate admission decisions will be finalized by late January.
 You will receive a phone call and a follow-up letter of invitation if you are being invited to join our class.
 If you are being placed on the alternate list or rejected, you will receive a letter regarding your status.

-We will inform you of your alternate status in early-March.
+We will inform you of your alternate status in early February.
 We will not be calling you with updated information regarding changes in the alternate list.
 However, you are free to call us and inquire.
-We have invited people to join the class as late as one week into the program in the past.
+We have invited people to join the class as late as one week prior to the start of the program.